alan-turing-institute/solar-panel-detection/doc/database.md

 ### Technical note

-The relation that contains paris of objects within 300m of each other is clearly a symmetric relation but it is not necessarily transitive.
+The relation that contains parts of objects within 300m of each other is clearly a symmetric relation but it is not necessarily transitive.
 (It may be the case that A and B are within 300m of each other and B and C are within 300m of each other but A is more than 300m from C.) To extend the proximity relation to an